Sparse Checkpointing for Fast and Reliable MoE Training: The Approach

 \subsection{Sparse-to-Dense Checkpoint Conversion}

 Sparse checkpointing avoids stalls but introduces temporal inconsistencies: operators are snapshotted at different iterations (\eg in $\text{S-CKPT}_{[10,13)}$ operators $E_1, E_2$ at iteration 10, $E_3, E_4$ at iteration 11, and $\text{NE}, \text{G}$ at iteration 12).
 If left unresolved, these mismatches can yield incorrect recovery states and degrade model accuracy~\cite{cpr, qiao2019, check-n-run}. \NAME addresses this by incrementally reconstructing a logically consistent dense checkpoint from multiple sparse snapshots.
-The key insight is that, given a prior FP32 snapshot of an operator, its current state can be reconstructed by replaying the micro-batches it processed since that snapshot.
-To enable this, each sparse snapshot stores FP16 model weights (2 bytes/parameter) for operators awaiting their FP32 state—sufficient for forward passes and input-gradient computation during replay—reducing per-iteration snapshot sizes by up to $6\times$ compared to storing full FP32 states (12 bytes/parameter).

-When loading a sparse snapshot, each operator is classified as either \emph{active} or \emph{frozen} based on the availability of its FP32 model weights and optimizer state. \emph{Active} operators have complete FP32 state and fully participate in forward passes, backward passes, and optimizer updates.
-In contrast, \emph{frozen} operators, which only hold FP16 weights, perform forward and input-gradient computations ($B_{\text{input}}$) but skip weight-gradient computations ($B_{\text{weight}}$) and optimizer updates.
-As shown in Figure~\ref{fig:frozen-module}, frozen operators check their activation status before $B_{\text{weight}}$, skipping gradient computations and updates until their full FP32 state becomes available.

-Figure~\ref{fig:sparse-to-dense} illustrates how \NAME incrementally reconstructs a dense checkpoint at iteration 13 ($\text{D-CKPT}_{13}$) from sparse snapshots ($\text{SS}_{10}$–$\text{SS}_{12}$).
-Initially, loading snapshot $\text{SS}_{10}$ activates operators $E_1$ and $E_2$, which have full FP32 states, while operators $E_3$, $E_4$, $G$, and $NE$ remain frozen with only FP16 weights (\numcircledtikz{1}).
-Replaying micro batches of iteration 11 updates the FP32 weights and optimizer states of active operators ($E_1$, $E_2$), while frozen operators ($E_3$, $E_4$, $NE$,and $G$) participate only in activation and gradient propagation (\numcircledtikz{2}).